Skip to main content

 FeatureDescriptionAdvantage

-Automatic CreationAutomatically saves state before AI tool executionNo manual operation required
+Automatic CreationAutomatically saves state before file modification actionsNo manual operation needed

 Complete SnapshotSaves files, conversations, and tool callsComprehensive state recovery